mo0z/carlywm/README.md

 About
 -----

 A simple dynamic tiling window manager written in C and Xlib that can also float windows (and can do both at the same time, actually).
+Like most other tiling WMs, it's keyboard-driven.
 It's better to see how it works than to read about it, so watch the video:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ZxCnU6D8TNo
 " target="_blank"><img src="http://img.youtube.com/vi/ZxCnU6D8TNo/0.jpg"